ViacomInc/data-point/README.md

 ### <a name="function-reducer">FunctionReducer</a>

-A FunctionReducer allows you to use a function do apply a transformation.
-There are a couple of ways you may write your Function:
+A FunctionReducer allows you to use a function to apply a transformation.
+There are a couple of ways you may write your FunctionReducer:

-- function that returns a value
+- Synchronous `function` that returns new value
-- function that returns a Promise
+- Asynchronous `function` that returns a `Promise`
-- function with callback
+- Asynchronous `function` with callback parameter
-- async/await function **only if your environment supports it**
+- Asynchronous through [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) `function` **only if your environment supports it**

+**IMPORTANT:** Be careful with the parameters passed to your reducer function, DataPoint relies on the number of arguments to detect the type of ReducerFunction it should expect.

-#### <a name="returns-a-value">returns a value</a>
+#### <a name="function-reducer-sync">Returning a value (synchronous)</a>

-If your function accepts one or no parameters DataPoint expects your function to return a value.
-The returned value will be used as the resolved transformation.
+The returned value is used as the new value of the transformation.

 **SYNOPSIS**